M-o-a-T/moat-kv/docs/source/command_line.rst

    Treat the ``value`` as a Python expression, to store anything that's not a string.

-.. option:: -c, --chain <integer>

-   Include this many chain links in your reply.

-   Chain links tell you which DistKV server(s) last changed this entry.
-You can also use the top of the chain in another ``set`` command, if you need to change this entry's value again, to ensure that it has not been modified since you retrieved it.

-   The default is zero, i.e. do not include chain data.

 .. option:: -l, --last <node> <count>